 We are interested in analyzing some generic features of the market for many retail financial services, such as investment products, pension plans, mortgages, and life insurance policies.
 Abstracting from specific features of markets for particular products and services, we frame our analysis more generally in terms of a customer's choice between two options.
 This choice is based on an adviser's recommendation regarding the suitability of the characteristics of either option to the customer's specific needs and circumstances, such as the customer's wealth, earnings prospects, age, risk attitude, and tax status.
-For instance, the attractiveness of a fixed rate mortgage (FRM) relative to an adjustable rate mortgage (ARM) depends on the indexation of the borrower's income stream.
+When deciding how to finance a home purchase, the attractiveness of a FRM relative to an ARM depends on the borrower's income stream.
 A household's optimal choice of pension scheme, in terms of risk and liquidity, depends on factors such as age to retirement and risk tolerance given the composition of the household's asset portfolio.
 Similarly, the tax implications of different investment vehicles, such as stocks and municipal bonds, depend on an investor's tax bracket.